soobinrho/college-programming/2023-spring/intro-to-GIS/README.md

 > or maps for research findings.
 >
-> In this portfolio, I explain what kind of maps I made in this cass, and also where and I got the data for the map-making process.
+> In this portfolio, I explain what kind of maps I made in this cass, and also where and how I got the data for the map-making process.

 <br>
 <br>